nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1a.
 The given date is invalid

 > 1a1.
 Dueue shows an error message <br>
   1a2.
-Dueue shows a list of allowed format for specifying dates Use case resumes at step 1
+Dueue shows a list of allowed format for specifying dates<br>
+  Use case resumes at step 1

 2a.
 The list is empty

 > 2a1.
-Dueue shows message "You have no task due on that date."
+Dueue shows message "You have no task due on that date."<br>
   Use case ends

 #### Use case: Delete one most recent occurrence of repeating task